perfeXia-HealthTech-Ltd/DocMe-Java-SDK/README.md

 - Duration 10 - 20 seconds

 ## Tests
-You may build and run test app from `app` directory
+You may build and run test app from `app` directory and see the process from `logcat`